scoder/lupa/README.rst

 * frees the GIL and supports threading in separate runtimes when calling into Lua

-* tested with Python 2.6/3.2 and later
+* tested with Python 2.7/3.5 and later

-* written for LuaJIT2 (tested with LuaJIT 2.0.2), but also works with the normal Lua interpreter (5.1 and 5.2)
+* written for LuaJIT2 (tested with LuaJIT 2.0.2), but also works with the normal Lua interpreter (5.1 and later)

 * easy to hack on and extend as it is written in Cython, not C